 In Stage 2 Economics, students learn through inquiry.
 Teachers facilitate student learning through two or more problem-based scenarios.
-The following contexts may form the basis for teachers to design
+The following contexts may form the basis for teachers to design scenarios for inquiry:

 - firms

 - macroeconomic management

 - trade and globalisation

 - wealth, poverty, and inequality

 - innovation and the networked economy

 - the environment

 - health

 - sport and entertainment

 - elective scenario.